 We have an aggressive strategic plan to address our financial challenges and ensure the cost of servicing our debt is lower and more manageable.
-All of us know how important that is
+All of us know how important this is.

-The plan is built on: fixing Muskrat Falls financially, which we have now done through the rate mitigation plan and the \$5.2 billion partnership with the federal government; strong financial management through modernization and transformation of government, determined control of spending, balanced budget legislation and strengthening the Office of the Auditor General; and responsible debt management which includes changes to the Financial Administration Act, a new focus on debt repayment and restructuring, more effective debt financing and advancing a future fund.
+The plan is built on:

+- Fixing Muskrat Falls financially which we have now done through the rate mitigation plan and the \$5.2 billion partnership with the Federal Government; - ▶ Strong financial management through modernization and transformation of government, determined control of spending, balanced budget legislation, and strengthening the Office of the Auditor General; and, - Responsible debt management which includes changes to the Financial Administration Act, a new focus on debt repayment and restructuring, more effective debt financing, and advancing a future fund.

-All this means that the cost of our debt will be lowered and the province will be on a path to sustainability.
+All this means that the cost of our debt will be lowered and the province is on a path to sustainability.